picklepete/pyicloud/README.rst

 >>> photo.versions.keys()
 [u'medium', u'original', u'thumb']

 To download a specific version of the photo asset, pass the version to ``download()``.
-If you edited the photo in any way then that version will be downloaded instead of the original:
+If you edited the photo in anyway then that version will be downloaded instead of the original:

 >>> download = photo.download('thumb')
 >>> with open(photo.versions['thumb']['filename'], 'wb') as thumb_file: